rust-lang/book/second-edition/src/ch12-03-improving-error-handling-and-modularity.md

 <span class="caption">Listing 12-11: Extracting a `run` function containing the
 rest of the program logic</span>

-The `run` function now contains all the remaining logic from `main` starting from reading the file.
+The `run` function now contains all the remaining logic from `main`, starting from reading the file.
 The `run` function takes the `Config` instance as an argument.

 #### Returning Errors from the `run` Function

-With the remaining program logic separated into the `run` function, we can improve the error handling like we did with `Config::new` in Listing 12-9.
+With the remaining program logic separated into the `run` function, we can improve the error handling, as we did with `Config::new` in Listing 12-9.
 Instead of allowing the program to panic by calling `expect`, the `run` function will return a `Result<T, E>` when something goes wrong.
 This will let us further consolidate into `main` the logic around handling errors in a user-friendly way.
-Listing 12-12 shows the changes you need to make to the signature and body of `run`:
+Listing 12-12 shows the changes we need to make to the signature and body of `run`:

 <span class="filename">Filename: src/main.rs</span>